atesterlabs/bmtips/_posts/2015-02-18-marks-a-high-priority-email.md

 ---
 layout: post
 title: What is the Arrow on the Avatar/Image of the Sender?
-How To Mark a High Priority Email?
+How To Mark a High Priority mail?
 date: 2015-02-18 16:18:37.000000000 +02:00
 type: post
 published: true